adhearsion/adhearsion-website/views/docs/getting-started/prism.md

 ## Configuring Adhearsion for PRISM

-As always the full list of configuration options can be viewed, along with a description and their default values, by typing <code>rake config:show</code> in your application directory.
+As always the full list of configuration options can be viewed, along with a description and their default values, by typing `rake config:show` in your application directory.
 There are a few configuration options that are particularly important:

 * config.punchblock.platform must be set to <code>:xmpp</code>
 * config.punchblock.username must be set to your XMPP JID (eg. "adhearsion@example.com")
 * config.punchblock.password must be set to the password for your JID
 * config.punchblock.root_domain must be set to the fully qualified domain name of your PRISM server

-Note that as described in our [Deployment Best Practices](/docs/best-practices/deployment), we recommend NOT storing the XMPP username and password in the <code>config/adhearsion.rb</code> file.
-Instead these should be stored in environment variables (notably: <code>AHN_PUNCHBLOCK_USERNAME</code> and <code>AHN_PUNCHBLOCK_PASSWORD</code>) that are loaded by the process prior to launching.
+Note that as described in our [Deployment Best Practices](/docs/best-practices/deployment), we recommend NOT storing the XMPP username and password in the `config/adhearsion.rb` file.
+Instead these should be stored in environment variables (notably: `AHN_PUNCHBLOCK_USERNAME` and `AHN_PUNCHBLOCK_PASSWORD`) that are loaded by the process prior to launching.

 ## Getting Help